seiffert/dax-benchmark/README.md

 ## Approach

 This benchmark code simulates very homogeneous read- and write-traffic against a DAX cluster and a DynamoDB table.
-To do this, it uses two Lambda functions that run in sequence and produce requests for 4 minutes each.
-The read- and write-latency of DynamoDB items from both simulations can be found in CloudWatch afterwards.
+To do this, it uses a Lambda function that generates traffic on a DAX cluster and on a DynamoDB table in parallel for 4 minutes.
+The read- and write-latency of DynamoDB items from both setups can be found in CloudWatch afterwards.

 ## Run it!